Right to information request

 - information of a non-personal nature (such as our policies)

-How can I access information held by FACS Housing?
+How can I access information held by DCJ Housing?

 You can either make an informal or formal request for information.